gcymbalski/ecs-scaling-demo/README.md

 The major technologies in use are SparkleFormation for modeling/orchestration in AWS and Packer for generating repeatable, controlled artifacts for deployment with SparkleFormation/AWS.
 Good stuff that's saved me a lot of time and headaches.

+See the 'docs' folder for more in-detail documentation, and sample logs!

 #Major functionality

 This shows that some underlying services with a non-ideal failure rate are no reason to not deliver reasonable performance.
 The major goal is to sustain as many reqs/sec as possible, though there are a ton of ways to do that anywhere, let alone on AWS.
 For now we'll have a small cluster of managed container hosts that are running a daemon from Amazon that acts as a job scheduler.
 If our load goes up, boom, we spawn more containers and see if we need to worry about an additional layer of setting up an autoscaling group for Docker/ECS hosts themselves.